Travel Trailer Layout

-What is the most suitable caravan layout for me?
-This article shows how to choose the best caravan layout to suit your individual needs.
+What is the most suitable travel trailer layout for me?
+This article shows how to choose the best travel trailer layout to suit your individual needs.

 Many layout configurations exist, leaving an RV newcomer more confused than ever.
 There are, however, a few simple principles involved in RV design.
 Once understood, they will make it much easier to choose.

-A caravan’s heaviest part is usually the kitchen.
+A travel trailer‘s heaviest part is usually the kitchen.
 The cupboards alone are usually heavy.
 So too are pots, pans, crockery and appliances.
-The kitchen is ideally located over the caravan’s axle(s) as this assists towing stability.
+The kitchen is ideally located over the travel trailer’s axle(s) as this assists towing stability.

-Kitchens may also be at either end of a caravan.
+Kitchens may also be at either end of a travel trailer.
 If so sited they should be small, or made of a lightweight material such as powder-coated aluminium.
-Avoid locating a standard kitchen at the front or rear of a caravan, especially if including heavy appliances such as a large washing machine.
+Avoid locating a standard kitchen at the front or rear of a travel trailer, especially if including heavy appliances such as a large washing machine.

 Showers and toilets